wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/explore-power-bi-service/includes/4-collaborate-and-share.md

 ### Step 1: Power BI _designers_ share content with Power BI _consumers_

-Before you can begin working on the presentation, you need content from your designer co-workers.
+Before you can begin working on the presentation, you need content from your designer coworkers.
 This content can become available to you through apps, dashboards, and reports, which are created by Power BI designers and shared with consumers like you.
 Designers can share this content with you and the other managers in several different ways.

 *   Share links to individual dashboards or individual reports.
 *   Send link to content